geetavin464/geetavin464.github.io/_posts/2014-03-01-linux-file-structure-commands.md

   * Aliases help replace one string with another while execution.
 Aliases are usually defined in the configuration file like .bash_profile
   * `alias ll="ls -l"` - Creates an alias
   * `alias ll` - Gets the alias for the string
+  * Single quotes - variables are not expanded
+  * Double quotes - variables are expanded

 * __Terminal__
   * `cmd + R` - clears the terminals